 Credit Risk:

-Credit risk is the risk that a customer or counterparty to a financial instrument fails to perform or pay the amounts due,
+Credit risk is the risk that a customer or counter party to a financial instrument fails to perform or pay the

-causing financial loss to the Company.
-Credit risk arises from Company’s activities in investments and outstanding
+amounts due, causing financial loss to the company.
+Credit risk arises from company's activities in investments

 Liquidity Risk:

-course of business at least equal to the amount at which they are stated in the Balance Sheet and provision for all
+in ordinary course of business at least equal to the amount at which they are stated in the Balance Sheet and

-Statement of profit and loss and the funded status and amounts recognized in the balance sheet.
+recognized in the Statement of profit and loss and the funded status and amounts recognized in the balance

 The Company has calculated the various benefits provided to employees as under: